shauryachawla15/Music-analytics-Dashboard/README.md

 🚀 Features

-Load and manage dataset using Pandas DataFrame
+1) Load and manage dataset using Pandas DataFrame

-Sort albums by genre
+2) Sort albums by genre

-Find Top 5 albums by sales
+3) Find Top 5 albums by sales

-Calculate mean album sales
+4) Calculate mean album sales

-Group by genre to analyze average sales
+5)Group by genre to analyze average sales

-Export processed dataset to CSV

 Visualize total sales per genre with Matplotlib

 🛠️ Tech Stack

 Python 3.x
 Pandas – for data manipulation
 NumPy – for numerical operations
 Matplotlib – for visualizations
 Jupyter Notebook – for development and presentation

 Example visualization: